sudoist/jigsaw-jcos.io/source/_posts/uploading-wordpress-media-to-spaces.md

 });
 ```

-> What's nice with this code is this will work for either Amazon S3 or DigitalOcean Spaces.
+> This setup works for both Amazon S3 and DigitalOcean Spaces.

-2. Replace hard coded credentials with env variables.
-(OPTIONAL)
+2. Use Environment Variables (Optional, But Recommended)

+For better security, replace hardcoded credentials with environment variables:

 #### functions.php